fabiog1901/IoT-predictive-maintenance/README.md

 You're now ready to run the Experiment to train the model on your historical data.

+You can stop the Engine at this point.

 **STEP 2** : Examine `cdsw.iot_exp.py`

 Open the file `cdsw.iot_exp.py`.
 This is a python program that builds a model to predict machine failure (the likelihood that this machine is going to fail).
 There is a dataset available on hdfs with customer data, including a failure indicator field.